 Pollinator Health and Safety Conference

-The University of Maine Cooperative Extension and the Maine Department of Agriculture, Conservation and Forestry are co-sponsoring the Pollinator Health and Safety Conference to bring together farmers, bee-keepers, entomologists, policy-makers and others interested in protecting pollinators.
-State and national experts on pollinators, bee-keeping, and pesticides will share the latest scientific research on factors affecting pollinator health and best practices for their protection.
+On November 20, 2014 the University of Maine Cooperative Extension and the Maine Department of Agriculture, Conservation and Forestry co-sponsored the Pollinator Health and Safety Conference to bring together farmers, bee-keepers, entomologists, policy-makers and others interested in protecting pollinators.

 - EPA Pollinator Protection Page